-So, I wrote myself 2 prescriptions:
+That's when I wrote myself 2 prescriptions:

 The catch?
 A natural setting improves quality of life.
-It has to be a part of my plan to - THINK OUTSIDE.
+It has to be a part of my recovery plan to - THINK OUTSIDE.

 San Francisco Bay Area, California, United States